akando42/next-map/README.md

 [X] Checking Blog for Matching date before Tweeting out Thumbnail Image and Link.
 [X] Post San Fran and Vietnam time.
 [X] Upload Media from local File with Twitter API.
+[ ] Create array of timezone, city name, city image.
+[ ] Look up major cities that is currently at NOON.
-[ ] Upload Media from remote URL with Twitter API.
+[ ] Draw on Image with Nodejs

 ## References